severityc/FakeBloxlink/README.md

 - **Direct Message** embed "verification" command: `!verify`

 # ⚠️ Disclaimer
-This code is meant to be used for educational purposes only.
-I am not responsible for what other people decide to do with the code.
-I will not be helping others in setting this up because it is so simple, but I will be updating the code as the api becomes deprecated over time.
+This code has been made exclusively for **EDUCATIONAL PURPOSES ONLY.** Please note that I disclaim any responsibility for the utilization of this code.
+While I won't provide assistance in setting it up due to its simplicity, I am committed to maintaining and updating the code as the associated API evolves and potentially becomes deprecated over time.
 ![39774496](https://github.com/Severitylol/FakeBloxlink/assets/146803465/f356ed6d-3be2-4a8e-8dc8-c4508820ec6a)